yohanesgultom/deep-learning-batik-classification/README.md

 # Deep learning batik classification

-> This repo contains programs that are used in experiment of paper: [Batik Classification using Deep Convolutional Network Transfer Learning](http://jiki.cs.ui.ac.id/index.php/jiki/article/view/507)
+> This repo contains programs that are used in the experiment of paper: [Batik Classification using Deep Convolutional Network Transfer Learning](http://jiki.cs.ui.ac.id/index.php/jiki/article/view/507)

 Indonesian Batik classification using **VG16 convolutional neural network (CNN)** as feature extractor + softmax as classifier.

-Our [dataset](https://drive.google.com/file/d/1p1xbAobABEWI69a4slvbYEuQxFUwYhGd/view?usp=drive_link) consists of 5 batik classes where each images will **belong to exactly one class**:
+Our [dataset](https://drive.google.com/file/d/17Prl_TFgyOkkiFlek2r6MyknjAOPs3d7/view?usp=drive_link) consists of 5 batik classes where each images will **belong to exactly one class**:

 1. Parang: parang (traditional blade) motifs
 1. Lereng: also blade-like pattern but less pointy than Parang